gambonny/author/README.md

 ✅ Why:

+- Allows you to hash sensitive data like emails before logging, helping you comply with the principle of data minimization (aligned with laws like GDPR and security best practices).
+- Prevents accidental exposure of plaintext credentials in logs.
-- Ensures all password operations use a consistent, secure hashing strategy.
+- Ensures all hashing uses a consistent, non-reversible format with a peppered strategy.
-- Reads `HASH_PEPPER` from environment.
-- Prevents logic duplication across routes.
+- Keeps the logic centralized — no need to reimplement hashing in every route.

 > If HASH_PEPPER is missing, the request is rejected with a 500 Internal Error.